Kayzen-dev-tech/Kayzen-Izumi/README.md

 ## How to Contribute 🤝

-If you are interested in contributing to my projects, here are some ways:

 1. Fork the repository 🍴
-2. Create a new branch (`git checkout -b feature/new-feature`) 🌿
+2. Create a new branch 🌿
-3. Commit your changes (`git commit -am 'Add new feature'`) ✅
+3. Commit your changes ✅
-4. Push to the branch (`git push origin feature/new-feature`) ⬆️
+4. Push to branch ⬆️
 5. Create a Pull Request 📤

 ## Thank You! 🙏

-Thank you for visiting my profile!
-Feel free to contact me if you have any questions or would like to collaborate. 😊
+Thanks for visiting my profile!
+Feel free to reach out and collaborate. 😊

 ![My Wife](my.jpg)

+---

 # JP